Former evangelical activist says he 'pushed the boundaries' in Supreme Court dealings

 They worked to bolster the justices' conservative views on issues including abortion and same-sex marriage, he said, sometimes achieving a rare level of access and intimacy with the judges.

-"In one instance, Justice [Clarence] Thomas commended me, saying something like, 'Keep up what you're doing; it's making a difference,' " Schenk told the committee.
+"In one instance, Justice [Clarence] Thomas commended me, saying something like, 'Keep up what you're doing; it's making a difference,' " Schenck told the committee.

 Descriptions of a leak from several years ago

-Schenk said that in 2014, a donor to his organization had dined at the home of Justice Samuel Alito.
-Afterward, Schenk said, the donor told him she'd learned there that the decision in Burwell v.
+Schenck said that in 2014, a donor to his organization had dined at the home of Justice Samuel Alito.
+Afterward, Schenck said, the donor told him she'd learned there that the decision in Burwell v.
 Hobby Lobby, a case before the court that centered on religious liberty, would be favorable to conservatives.

 Questions from Republicans

-Republican members of the Judiciary Committee, including ranking member Jim Jordan of Ohio, expressed skepticism about Schenk's story, which Jordan described as "8-year-old second-hand hearsay."
+Republican members of the Judiciary Committee, including ranking member Jim Jordan of Ohio, expressed skepticism about Schenck's story, which Jordan described as "8-year-old second-hand hearsay."

-Jordan noted that both the donor, Gayle Wright, and Justice Alito have denied being involved in leaking the information, and questioned Schenk's motives for coming forward with the story.
+Jordan noted that both the donor, Gayle Wright, and Justice Alito have denied being involved in leaking the information, and questioned Schenck's motives for coming forward with the story.

-In recent years, Schenk has said publicly that his political views have changed significantly and that he now opposes what he calls "extreme" restrictions on abortion.
+In recent years, Schenck has said publicly that his political views have changed significantly and that he now opposes what he calls "extreme" restrictions on abortion.

 A call for ethics reform